maddymontaquila/Ignite2019-CreateBeautifulXFApps-Workshop/README.md

     </ToolbarItem.IconImageSource>
     ```

-    The glyphs are represented as a 4 character unicode symbol starting with '\', however you have to escape the backslash using `&#x`.
+    Save the changes to see them reflected on the simulator.

+    The glyphs are represented as a 4 character unicode symbol starting with `\`, however you have to escape the backslash using `&#x`.
 We've chosen to use the "Add Message" glyph, but you can use any that you like from the [Material Design icons](https://cdn.materialdesignicons.com/4.5.95/) website.

 6. Do the same with checkmark icon for each item - you can see the checkmark by clicking an item and marking it as "Done".
 Find a [glyph]((https://cdn.materialdesignicons.com/4.5.95/)) you'd like to replace the existing icon with.
 We can use a markup extension to make the code neater.

-    Replace the `<Image>` tag with:
+    Replace the `<Image>` tag on line 36 with:

     ```xml
     <Image IsVisible="{Binding Done}"